Kingdom of Illyria: History

 In the Spring of Nations in 1848, Slovenes advanced a proposal to include Lower Styria in the Kingdom of Illyria, so most of the ethnically Slovene lands would be united in a single administrative entity and the idea of a United Slovenia would thus be achieved.
-Peter Kozler designed a map of such an enlarged Kingdom of Illyria, which would later become an important national symbol in Slovenian national consciousness.
+Peter Kosler designed a map of such an enlarged Kingdom of Illyria, which would later become an important national symbol in Slovenian national consciousness.
 The proposal was, however, rejected by the Habsburg emperor.
 The Kingdom of Illyria was gradually mentioned less and less, and officially appeared for the last time in 1849 as a crown land in the March Constitution of Austria.

 Administration

 Illyria was administratively divided into two Imperial-Royal 'Governments' (Gubernia, Gouvernements): Laibach (Ljubljana; spelled Laybach in earlier documents) and Triest (Trieste); each of these was subdivided into Kreise (lit. 'circles').